Gloucester Cathedral: Film and television location

 The cathedral has been used as a filming location for movies and for TV including: the first, second and sixth Harry Potter movies; the Doctor Who episodes The Next Doctor and the Fugitive of the Judoon;

 The Hollow Crown; Wolf Hall; the Sherlock special The Abominable Bride; Mary Queen of Scots; and all three of The Cousins' War adaptations – The White Queen, The White Princess and The Spanish Princess.

 Academic use

 Degree ceremonies of the University of Gloucestershire and the University of the West of England (through Hartpury College) both take place at the cathedral.
-The cathedral is also used during school term-time as the venue for assemblies (known as morning chapel) by The King's School, Gloucester, and for events by the Denmark Road High School, Crypt Grammar School, Sir Thomas Rich's School for boys and Ribston Hall High School.
+The cathedral is also used during school term-time as the venue for assemblies by The King's School, Gloucester, and for events by the Denmark Road High School, Crypt Grammar School, Sir Thomas Rich's School for boys and Ribston Hall High School.